13 Effective Nonprofit Donor Engagement Strategies

 Send a thank you letter after every donation, at the end of a campaign, and annually to keep your organization on your supporters’ minds and to reinforce the emotional connection you have with them.
 And if you need a little help getting started, check out these templates.

 We know creating a thank you letter or email from scratch can be a challenge.
-We have created 7 customizable templates to thanks donors, volunteers, sponsors, and more!
+We have created 7 customizable templates to thank donors, volunteers, sponsors, and more!

 5. Host Donor Appreciation Events